abhir9/krishdevdb/README.md

 - [krishdevdb/reseter.css](https://github.com/krishdevdb/reseter.css) - Reseter.css - A Futuristic Alternative To Normalize.css And CSS Resets (today)
 - [AkhileshThite/Portfolio](https://github.com/AkhileshThite/Portfolio) - This is my portfolio website created by using some html and css.
 Feel free to use this code.
 (2 days ago)
+- [DenverCoder1/readme-typing-svg](https://github.com/DenverCoder1/readme-typing-svg) - ⚡ Dynamically generated, customizable SVG that gives the appearance of typing and deleting text.
+Typing SVGs can be used as a bio on your Github profile readme or repository.
+(2 days ago)
 - [EddieHubCommunity/hacktoberfest-practice](https://github.com/EddieHubCommunity/hacktoberfest-practice) - Repo for you to raise a Pull Request for practice (4 days ago)
 - [EddieHubCommunity/awesome-github-profiles](https://github.com/EddieHubCommunity/awesome-github-profiles) - List of GitHub profiles that have awesome customisation, that you can use for inspiration (5 days ago)
-- [github/explore](https://github.com/github/explore) - Community-curated topic and collection pages on GitHub (1 week ago)

 #### 🌱 My latest projects